AllStarLink/ASL3-Manual/docs/adv-topics/sip-phone.md

 ```

-If you want to use a different extension number, you will need to update the items in yellow with your desired number.
-The item in orange should also be updated for your preferred caller identifier.
+If you want to use a different extension number, you will need to change **[1001]** with your desired number.
+The item **callerid="My CallerID"** should also be updated for your preferred caller identifier.

-The items marked in blue should be updated to match the username and password you want for your extension number.
+The items **password=1001** and **username=1001** should be updated to match the username and password you want for your extension number.
 You should use a complex password.
 Do not use the extension number.
 You can use the password generator located [here ](https://www.lastpass.com/features/password-generator#generatorTool)to generate a complex password.

 These three sections can be replicated for each extension that you want to add to the system.